hugokindel/farmland/README.md

 ## Features

-TODO

-## Architecture

-TODO
+- A homemade game engine.
+- A turn by turn based management gameplay.
+- A singleplayer and multiplayer experience.
+- Useful debugging tools and console system.
+- An easy to extend codebase (add an item, add a language, etc.).

+To see more details about the features included and the project architecture, please take a look [here](FEATURES.md).

 ## How to use

 ### From sources

-First of all, you need to clone the repository by using `git clone git@gaufre.informatique.univ-paris-diderot.fr:hugokindel/farmland.git` or `git clone https://gaufre.informatique.univ-paris-diderot.fr/hugokindel/farmland.git`
+First, you need to clone the repository by using `git clone git@gaufre.informatique.univ-paris-diderot.fr:hugokindel/farmland.git` or `git clone https://gaufre.informatique.univ-paris-diderot.fr/hugokindel/farmland.git`

 #### Compile with an IDE (if it supports Gradle):